 St Gregory’s Art Centre was obliged to close its doors in 2003, unable to finance the demands of ever-changing licensing laws.
 St Gregory’s Orchestra re-located to Princes Street United Reformed Church, where the players were made very welcome until that church also faced troubles at the end of 2012 and we were forced to explore new venues.

-The success and longevity of the orchestra would not have been possible without the dedication and enthusiasm of Frances Hardy, who worked tirelessly for 16 years as Administrator and dynamo of St Gregory’s and who has produced programme notes for practically all of the performances by the orchestra at St Gregory’s and all those since the move to Princes Street U.R.C..
+The success and longevity of the orchestra would not have been possible without the dedication and enthusiasm of Frances Hardy-Wyatt, who has worked tirelessly as Administrator and dynamo of St Gregory’s, and who has produced programme notes for practically all of the performances by the orchestra at St Gregory’s – and all those since the move to the Princes Street United Reform Church.